medavox/articles/Tolkien describes the Fall of the Soviet Union.md

 whose last ounce of strength had been spent defeating the rise another great Evil likes of which had not been seen since the Second Age

-A group of lowly Hobbits, led by a simple dock worker, bade to peacefully loosen the Enemy's grip on the lands east of the Rhein The Council of The Solid led by Lech Walesa himself
+A group of lowly Hobbits, led by a simple boatsman (dock worker), bade to peacefully loosen the Enemy's grip on the lands east of the Rhein The Council of The Solid led by the mighty Lech Walesa himself

 "This is not an allegory for the Fall of the Soviet Union"
 - J.R.R.
 Tolkien